 This effect of the prism glasses is only possible due to the process of brain neuroplasticity.
 By using the non-invasive neuroplasticity therapy, you may get impressive results as the brain relearns how to process visual information.

-There are a range of holistic behavioural optometry interventions that can be used to treat strabismus & convergence insufficiency.
-Some of our patients may be prescribed prism glasses, while others may be advised to do vision therapy exercises for strabismus.
+There are a range of holistic behavioural optometry interventions that can be used to naturally and permanently treat strabismus and convergence insufficiency.
+Some of our patients may be prescribed prism glasses, while others may be advised to practice vision therapy exercises for strabismus.

 Our speciality behavioural optometrist, Dr Michael Christian PhD, has extensive experience in putting the latest scientific neuroplasticity theories into practice.
 Combining this with cutting-edge prism technology, he works to help improve convergent strabismus symptoms in his patients.
-If you have strabismus & convergence insufficiency, or any other eye difficulty, call our South Yarra clinic today for a thorough eye examination on (03) 9824 5431.
+If you have strabismus, cross eyes and convergence insufficiency, or any other eye difficulty, call our Docklands clinic today for a thorough eye examination on (03) 9606 0330.

 Lazy eye, or amblyopia, is a condition that usually begins in infancy.
 Baby lazy eye can easily occur when the child favours the use of one eye over another.
 This can happen due to a number of different underlying causes.
 The weaker eye may not look too much different than the stronger eye, which can sometimes make it hard to detect.